Husseinhj/AndroidPattern/README.md

 Format numbers using a string pattern with this simple number formatted like `##-####-##`

 # Installation
+To get a Git project into your build:
+**Step 1.** Add the JitPack repository to your build file

 Add it in your root `build.gradle` at the end of repositories:

 ```groovy